prog4biol/pfb2024/lectures/biopython.md

 seq4    ATGCTAACCAAAGTTTCAGTTCGGACGTGTCGATGAGCGACGCTCAAAAAGGAAACAACATGCCAAATAGAAACGATCAATTCGGCGATGGAAATCAGAACAACGATCAGTTTGGAAATCAAAATAGAAATAACGGGAACGATCAGTTTAATAACATGATGCAGAATAAAGGGAATAATCAATTTAATCCAGGTAATCAGAACAGAGGT
 ```

-Even easier is the convert() method.
+Here it is again in one step using the convert() method.
 Let's try FASTQ to FASTA.

 ```python
 #!/usr/bin/env python3